Oakes Ames: Honors

 The contributions of Ames and his brother Oliver in the building of the Union Pacific are commemorated in the Oliver and Oakes Ames Monument at Sherman Summit, near Laramie, Wyoming, along the original route.
 The pyramidal monument was designed by famous architect Henry Hobson Richardson (who designed a number of projects for the Ames family) with sculpted plaques of the Ames brothers by Augustus Saint-Gaudens.
 At the time of its construction, the monument was located at the highest point attained by the UP's transcontinental route.
 With a change in the route of the railroad, the monument today is not on any major transportation route.

-The city of Ames, Iowa is named for Oakes, as is likely the community of Ames, Nebraska.
-The public high school in Easton, Massachusetts is named Oliver Ames High School.
+The city of Ames, Iowa is named for Oakes, as is likely the community of Ames, Nebraska, and Ames Avenue in Omaha.